Rohit-Ragmahale/SWPlanet/README.md

 * Application is storing imformation that is required for display purpose.
 More information can be stored as we add more features to application.
 * Planet list items can have navigation feature to display more information regarding planet.
 * UI Test cases can be added to test UI design.
+* Application Security features:
+  * Add SSL Pinning to secure network communication
+  * Add protection for offline data (can be encrypted)

 # App Screens